WP Exit Popups Pro

 …and be sure to untick the Cache checkbox.

-If you are using a different caching solution, you will have to check with your specific caching solution vendor to see how to exclude specific elements and/or cookies from caching.
+If you are using a different caching solution, you will have to check with your specific vendor/host to see how to exclude specific elements and/or cookies from caching.

 Is the plugin GDPR compliant?

 This plugin will set a cookie on the users device, but only if they dismiss the popup via mouse click or screen tap.
 The cookie contains the name of the popup (the popup slug) and value of the popup status (dismissed), but no identifying user information is recorded.